Sweetheart Cup Company

 Sweetheart Cup Company was a North American company that made paper cups, plastic cups and related products.
 In 2004, Sweetheart was acquired by the Solo Cup Company, which itself was acquired by Dart Container on May 4, 2012.

 History

 1911: Predecessor to Maryland Cup founded in Boston by Joseph Shapiro and his three brothers.
-Company sells ice cream, then expands to bake ice cream cones.
-Headquarters moves to Baltimore.
+The company sells ice cream, then expands to baked ice cream cones.
+The headquarters move to Baltimore.

 1932–1936: Company diversifies, making matches and straws.
 Sweetheart, the name used on products, is inspired by picture of two children using straws to drink a milkshake from the same glass.

 1947: Company executives vote, 14-to-1, against entering the cup business.
 But Joseph Shapiro votes yes - and the cup business is born.

 1961: Maryland Cup goes public, consolidating 32 companies controlled by Shapiro family members.